-AGR-0211 Technology in Agriculture
+AGR-0211 Technology in Agriculture This course will focus on the different types of emerging technologies that have been created and developed in recent years.

-This course will focus on the different types of emerging technologies that have been created and developed in recent years.
 Emphasis will be placed on GPS, GIS, VRT, automation and other advancement in the field of agriculture.

-Prerequisite: Satisfactory evidence of entry level writing/reading skills-based assessment testing scores, and/or completion of the developmental English program with a minimum grade of C.
+Semester Credit: 3 credit hours (45 lecture hours per semester) Prerequisite: Satisfactory evidence of entry level writing/reading skills-based assessment testing scores, and/or completion of the developmental English program with a minimum grade of C.